What External Knowledge is Preferred by LLMs? Characterizing and Exploring Chain of Evidence in Imperfect Context for

-We selected two commonly used multihop QA datasets, HotpotQA and 2WikiMultihopQA as the sample sources.
-In the two datasets, each sample consists of a question, an answer, and supporting knowledge to derive the answer to each question.
-It is worth noting that, due to the characteristics of multi-hop QA, supporting knowledge typically contains multiple knowledge pieces\footnote{A knowledge piece refers to a complete sentence.}, usually no fewer than two.
-Considering that supporting knowledge is initially constructed to describe the necessary information from the question to the answer, we believe it is highly likely to possess features of the CoE we have characterized.
-Therefore, we consider it as a candidate CoE for each QA pair.
+Oriented to multi-hop QA, we selected two commonly used datasets, HotpotQA and 2WikiMultihopQA as sources.
+Both datasets contain samples comprising not just QA pairs, but also the supporting knowledge required to derive each answer.
+During construction, the supporting knowledge was specifically designed to capture the necessary logical chains for multi-hop reasoning.
+We consider it to be highly compatible with the COE features, thus qualifying it as a candidate COE knowledge.

-Referring to the sample size in previous studies~\cite{jin2024tug,chen2024benchmarking}, we randomly sampled 1,000 instances from each dataset and applied the CoE discrimination approach to check whether candidates contain CoEs.
-Finally, we obtained 676 and 660 samples that contain CoE from candidates, with an average of 4.0 and 3.4 knowledge pieces for two datasets, respectively (details in Table \ref{tab:pre_num}).
+Referring to the sample size in previous studies~\cite{jin2024tug,chen2024benchmarking}, we randomly sampled 1,000 instances from each dataset and applied the CoE discrimination approach to check whether each candidate exhibits CoE features.
+Finally, we obtained 676 and 660 knowledge pieces that contain CoE from candidates, with an average of 4.0 and 3.4 sentences within the supporting knowledge for two datasets, respectively.